emmanuelmailukyalo/alx-low_level_programming2/0x01-variables_if_else_while/README.md

 #8.
 Writing a program that prints all the numbers of base 16
 #9.
 Printing all possible combinations of two digit numbers
 #10.
 Printing all possible combinations of three numbers
+#11.
+Pringing all possible combinations of three digits
+#12.
+Printing all combinations of two two digit numbers